26 November 1942 – 11 February 1943: Initial Training Wing (ITW), RNZAF Station Rotorua, Group 5.

 Gerry passed his course with a 58.6% mark on 28th January, and graduated from ITW on 11 February 1943.

-Fourth from left in the front row of the course graduation photo is Gerry’s future crew mate, Jack Pauling.
+Fourth from left in the front row of the course graduation photo above is Gerry’s future crew mate, Jack Pauling.

 Jack had enlisted around May 1942 and ended up on the same ITW course as Gerry.
 It seems likely that knowing each other from ITW Rotorua played a part in them crewing up together in England.